Use cases

 • Complex workflows still require human intervention

-If your e-commerce store is still growing and you want a simple way to add chat with basic automation, Tidio is a common starting point.
+If your eCommerce store is still growing and you want a simple way to add chat with basic automation, Tidio is a common starting point.
 It combines live chat with straightforward automations, so small teams can quickly handle routine questions.
 It can answer queries about shipping times, return policies, or sizing info, helping you guide your customers without needing to rely on a support agent for every interaction.

 Pros